ParallelTask/angular-starter/README.md

 This project is well supported with vscode editor.
 Easy deployment with PCF (pivot clound foundry).
 Uses `.scss` files for styling and no `.css` loaders are configured, add your own css loaders to support `.css` extensions

-- `npm run install` to install dependencies
+- `npm install` to install dependencies
 - `npm run serve` quick launch of webpack-devserver
 - `npm run build` build development environment files to **dist** directory
 - `npm run publish` build production ready files to **public** directory